sviklvil/Indy.proposedUpdate/README.md

 # Indy - Internet Direct - Proposed Update

+THIS REPO IS NO LONGER MAINTAINED.
+This repo has been replaced by https://github.com/MWASoftware/IndySecOpenSSL.

+IndySecOpenSSL provides a new (optional) OpenSSL package separate from Indy's "protocols" package and adds support for OpenSSL 3.0 and later.
+It may be used as an add-on the Indy 10.6 or the forthcoming Indy 10.7 releases.

+---

-This is a proposed update to Indy adding support for OpenSSL 3.x.
+Indy.ProposedUpdate was a proposed update to Indy adding support for OpenSSL 3.x.
 See Readme.OpenSSL for more information.

 Branch Status:
 * main (this branch) is the current published version.
 All other branches have archive status.